Luca23C/Assignment1_robot_sim/README.md

 ## How to run

+IMPORTANT: This project was developed with python3.8 version.
 First of all it is necessary to clone this repository inside your workspace, into your local machine, by using the following command:

 ```bash